User guides

 Currency

 Required for all transactions with a cash movement (BUY, SELL, OTHER).
-Must be empty for pure instrument transactions with no cash movement (splits, mergers, spinoffs, depot transfers).
+Must be empty for pure security transactions with no cash movement (splits, mergers, spinoffs, depot transfers).

 Change